-There are 3 employees in the parent company.
+There are 4 employees in the parent company.
 The Group Management consist of the Board of Directors, in addition to the General Managers in the largest subsidiaries.
-There has been no Board remuneration in 2021.
+The Board remuneration is shown in the table below.

 No loans or guarantees have been given to any members of the Group Management, the Board of directors or other related parties.